Academics, Application and Selection

 Do I need a passport and/or a visa to travel to Spain?

 Yes, make sure your passport is current and valid six months from the date of your return.
 You must obtain or renew your passport prior to the trip.
 U.S. citizens need only a passport for stays of up to 90 days.
 Non-U.S. citizens may also require a visa, even for short-term stays.
 Please contact the Spanish Consulate in New York for details (Ph: 212-355-4080).
-Passport and visa processing may take weeks.
-Please apply early.
+Passport and visa processing can take up to 10 weeks.
+It is strongly recommended to apply early.

 What time do I need to arrive at Madrid airport?